thorinaboenke/Upleveled-nextjs-ecommerce-store/README.md

 ## Set up the database

-For setting up the database first install [PostgresQL](https://www.postgresql.org) on your machine.
+To set up the database first install [PostgresQL](https://www.postgresql.org) on your machine.
+Connect to postgres
 ```sh
 psql postgres
 ```

-Then run
+Create a new database and user
 ```sql
 CREATE DATABASE <database_name>;
 CREATE USER <user_name> WITH ENCRYPTED PASSWORD '<user_password>';